 1. Evenly Matched

 At the end of any battle phase, if your rival controls more cards than you, you can activate Matched to make them banish cards from their field so you command the same amount as you.
 High-risk, high-reward, as you have to survive the battle phase to harness the effect.

 Thing is, you can activate this trap from your hand if you control no cards, making it difficult to predict, nearly impossible to remove, and a complete wipe (a banishing one at that) against your opponent's entire field.
 If somehow you're still not sold, remember that this fits in any theme and may even resolve at the end of your own battle step.

 Monster and Spell/Trap Wipes in Yu-Gi-Oh

 In addition to today's set, remember that several cards can eradicate all opposing monsters or spells/traps.
-For instance, "Raigeki" (limited as of this writing) smashes enemy creatures while "Harpie's Feather Duster" (banned) clears their spells/traps.
+For instance, "Raigeki" (limited) smashes enemy creatures while "Harpie's Feather Duster" (also limited) clears their spells/traps.

 © 2019 Jeremy Gill